About the LEC

 |Place||Spring Split||Summer Split|

-You can attend matches live every week at the EU LCS studio in Berlin, Germany.
-Click on the "Tickets" tab for more information on seeing the LCS in person.
-You can also watch the LCS live every week on lolesports or on our spoiler-free vods page once the match is finished.
+You can attend matches live every week at the LEC studio in Berlin, Germany.
+Click on the Tickets tab for more information on seeing the LEC in person.
+You can also watch the LEC live every week on lolesports or on our spoiler-free vods page once the matches are finished.